exercism/v3/languages/java/exercises/concept/inheritance/.docs/after.md

 - private
 - public
 - protected
+- Default (No keyword required)

 You can read more about them [here][access-modifiers]

-## Inheritance vs Composition vs Aggregation
+## Inheritance vs Composition

-These three concepts are very similar and are often confused.
+These concepts are very similar and are often confused.

-- Inheritance means that the child has a IS-A relationship with the parent class.
+- Inheritance means that the child has IS-A relationship with the parent class.

 ```java
 interface Animal() {